typhomnt/Website/content/teaching/Ray_Tracing/raymarching_intro.md

 ## Bonus Effect: Ambient Occulsion ##

 Rendering 3D scenes using ray marching also offer other advantages.
-Additionnal rendering effect like Ambient Occlusion can be computed with a reduced cost.
+Additional rendering effect like Ambient Occlusion can be computed with a reduced cost.
 Ambient Occlusion is the equivalent of ambient lighting but for shadowing, it describes which parts of the scene that are likely to not be lighted because of the geometry of its surroundings, preventing light ray to reach those areas.
 This effect can be simply be noticed at the edges and corners of your room where lights hardly strike those areas.
 Ray Marching offers us a simple way to approximate this ambient occlusion term.
 The main idea is to cast an ambient occlusion ray from the intersection point $p$ in the normal direction $\vec{n}$ and march through this ray step by step with a relatively small $\delta_t$.
 Then at each step, we compute the scene SDF and compare its value to the distance with respect to the intersection point which is equal to $i \delta_t$, $i$ being the number of the current step.
-In the case where the interection point lies on a convex surface like a sphere we expect this distance and the scene SDF to be the same.
+In the case where the intersection point lies on a convex surface like a sphere we expect this distance and the scene SDF to be the same.
 However, it is far from being true in the general case, meaning that the scene SDF can be lower than $i \delta_t$ at some steps, being nearer to other surfaces.
-This simulate the fact that some areas around the intersection point can occlude incomming rays.
-In practice, we first initialize the occlusion factor at $1$ and compute at each step $\frac{(i \delta_t - SDF_{Scene})^2}{i}$ and substract this amount to the occlusion factor.
+This simulate the fact that some areas around the intersection point can occlude incoming rays.
+In practice, we first initialize the occlusion factor at $1$ and compute at each step $\frac{(i \delta_t - SDF_{Scene})^2}{i}$ and subtract this amount to the occlusion factor.
 Notice the denominator which takes into account that the farther from the intersection point we make this evaluation the less plausible it is as we might look far from the surroundings.

 	float AmbientOcclusion(vec3 point, vec3 normal, float step_dist, float step_nbr)
 	{